John B. Turchin: Civil War

 After reoccupying the town on May 2, 1862, Turchin assembled his men and reportedly told them, "I shut my eyes for two hours.
 I see nothing."
 He did in fact leave the town to reconnoiter defensive positions, during which time his men ransacked the business district.
-The incident was controversial, and Lost Cause supporters vilified Turchin.
+The incident was controversial.

 When word reached General Buell, a man much detested by the soldiers, he insisted on court-martialing Turchin.
 The court proceedings received national attention and became a focal point for the debate on the conduct of the war, related to the conciliatory policy as Union casualties in the war mounted.

-On February 25, 1862, Buell had issued a general order commanding his soldier "to protect the dignity of civilians."
+On February 25, 1862, Buell had issued a general order commanding his soldier "to protect the dignity of civilians".
 As Professor Kastenberg has noted, while Turchin may not have been concerned with the law or war, he certainly was "on notice" of Buell's order.
 Turchin, according to Kastenberg, had another problem at his court-martial.
 He requested Colonel Carter Gazlay to serve as his defense counsel, which was unusual since defense counsel was not a right at the time, and Gazlay faced his own court-martial for theft of army property.
-Also, as Kastenberg points out, Brigadier General James Garfield wrote to Secretary of War Edwin Stanton, "I cannot sufficiently give utterance to my horror of the ravages, outrages, that have been committed… this town was, by Col Turchin, given up to pillage."
+Also, as Kastenberg points out, Brigadier General James Garfield wrote to Secretary of War Edwin Stanton, "I cannot sufficiently give utterance to my horror of the ravages, outrages, that have been committed... this town was, by Col Turchin, given up to pillage."
 Turchin was ultimately spared an ignominious end because Buell was removed from command for his incompetence.